NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

 - `max_total_size` - The maximum total "size" of each batch.
 The semantics of "size" is defined by the `sizeof` argument.
 The type of this value must be comparable with the return type of sizeof, i.e., the operator `<` and `==` must be meaningful.
 - `collate_fn` - An optional function to collate batches.
-Defaults to None.
+Defaults to None, in which case each batch is a list of elements from the input dataset
 - `info_logger` - A function to log info.
 Defaults to None.
 - `warn_logger` - A function to log warnings.
 Defaults to None.